SamTomack/GraphIsomorphism/README.md

 This is a work in progress.
 I intend to add animation to smoothly deform the right graph to equal the left graph if they are isomorphic.
 I would also like to make the GUI nicer.

-Requires tkinter, matplotlib, numPy, and networkx.
+Requires tkinter, matplotlib, numPy, keyboard, and networkx.